latacora/unsiemly/README.md

    * `::u/log-name` (string, required): sets the log name for your specific SIEM.
 This has slightly different effects depending on which one you're using; for example, on ElasticSearch this will set index names, but on StackDriver it will set the log name.
+See below for details.
+This should generally be a human readable string, though it may be subject to SIEM-specific constraints: typically ASCII.

 ### Reporting to stdout